ironsmile/nedomi/README.md

 We intend to implement a caching algorithm which takes all this into consideration and delivers better cache performance and throughput.

+## Algorithms

+nedomi is designed so that we can change the way it works.
+For every major part of its internals it uses [interfaces](http://golang.org/doc/effective_go.html#interfaces).
+This will hopefully make it easier for swapping different implementations of all the algorithms used.

+The most importat one is the caching algorithm.
+At the moment nedomi has only one implemented and it is *segmented LRU*.
+It is expired by [Varnish's idea](https://www.varnish-software.com/blog/introducing-varnish-massive-storage-engine).
+The big thing that makes it even better for nedomi is that our objects always have exactly the same size.
+This effectively means that the implementation of the cache evictions and insertions is extremely simple.
+It will be as easy to deal with storage fragmentation if we ever need to.

 ## Requirements

 Nothing.
 It is pure Go.
 If you have some of [latest versions](https://golang.org/dl/) of the language you are good to go.

 ## Install

+Nothing fancy.
+Just `go get`.

 ```
 go get github.com/gophergala/nedomi
 ```

+At the moment this is the only way to install the software.
+In the future (when it gets more stable) we may start to distribute binary packages.

 ## Configuration